Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Falcons stats and trends

-- Atlanta has four wins against the spread in 11 games this year.
+- In Atlanta's 11 games this season, it has four wins against the spread.

-- This season, the Falcons are winless against the spread when entering a game as an underdog of 10.5 points or more.
+- The Falcons have been underdogs by 10.5 points or more one time this year and have not covered the spread once.

-- Atlanta's games this season have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Atlanta has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- When Atlanta records more than 23.0 points, it is 2-3 against the spread and 3-2 overall.
+- Atlanta is 2-3 against the spread and 3-2 overall in games when it scores more than 23.0 points.

 Home and road insights